Last updated: October 25 , 2012

 In addition, we gather names and email addresses of people who contact us through our web site with questions about our company or lending/borrowing operations.
 We collect this information for the sole purpose of responding to such inquiries and do not store the contact information unless requested by these people, such as in the case of job applicants who submit resumes, etc.

 Finally, we (and/or our service providers) collect information about your computer and your visits to our web site, such as your IP address, geographical location, browser type, referral source, length of visit, and page views through the use of log files.
 We (and/or our service providers) use this aggregated information in the administration of our web site to improve its usability and to evaluate the success of particular marketing/advertising campaigns, search engine optimization strategies and other marketing activities.
 We (and/or our service providers) use non-identifying and aggregated information to help optimize our web site based on the needs of our users.
+Additionally, third parties may collect certain similar information about your computer and other pages you may visit when you visit our web site, as discussed further below.

 We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.